datacarpentry/wrangling-genomics/_episodes/03-trimming.md

 | `ILLUMINACLIP:SRR_adapters.fa`| to clip the Illumina adapters from the input file using the adapter sequences listed in `SRR_adapters.fa` |
 |`SLIDINGWINDOW:4:20` | to use a sliding window of size 4 that will remove bases if their phred score is below 20 |

+> ## Multi-line commands
+> Some of the commands we ran in this lesson are long!
+When typing a long
+> command into your terminal, you can use the `\` character
+> to separate code chunks onto separate lines.
+This can make your code more readable.
+{: .callout}

 ## Running Trimmomatic

 Now we will run Trimmomatic on our data.
 To begin, navigate to your `untrimmed_fastq` data directory: